ladybug-tools/spider/gbxml-viewer/r13/gv-rep-reports/README.md

 The purpose of this module is to provide you with any and all useful data embedded in a gbXML file - even very big files with just two or three clicks.

+Currently there are zero editing capabilities in this panel.
+All current editing capability is in right-hand menu.

+The intent is that you are not having to switch back and forth between left and right menus to do the editing.
+You can control the display in the let and edit on the right without having too much clicking.

 ### Mission

 * View all project textual metadata embedded in gbXML files
 * Create text reports of all data of interest embedded in gbXML files
 * Toggle the visibility of individual and groups of elements
 * Zoom the view to display selected elements or groups of elements
+* Identify patterns in the data,
+* Visualize patterns in the data by displaying tables of results in 3D
+* Surfaces, spaces, zones and openings are view-able as table data and sets of 3D surfaces
+* Each type of element is cataloged according to all of its attributes

 ### Features